New Inflation in Supersymmetric SU(5) and Flipped SU(5) GUT Models: Summary

 \section{{\bf Summary}}

-We study the realization of new inflation model, proposed in \cite{Senoguz:2004ky}, for SUSY $SU(5)$ and flipped $SU(5)$ GUTs.
-This new inflation model utilizes the framework of $R$-symmetric SUSY hybrid inflation model with an additional $Z_n$ symmetry.
-The SM gauge singlet components of GUT Higgs fields act as inflaton in these two models.
-Monopole problem in $SU(5)$ model is naturally resolved.
-The neutrino masses, reheating and leptogenesis are easily incorporated in the minimal $SU(5)$ model.
-On the other hand, in flipped $SU(5)$ model, the doublet-triplet splitting is naturally achieved without any fast proton decay due to dimension five operators.
-Actually, the $U(1)_R \times Z_n$ symmetry plays the key role in suppressing various dangerous operators for fast proton decay in $FSU(5)$ model.
-The lifetime of proton via dimension six operators due to gauge bosons exchange turns out to be of order $\tau_{p \rightarrow e^+ \pi^0} \sim 10^{36}$ years.
-Some issues related to minimal version of these models were also highlighted.
-The predictions of various model parameters are compared with the latest Planck' data bounds on the scalar spectral index, $n_s$.
-Finally, the ranges of the tensor to scalar ratio, $10^{-12} \lesssim r \lesssim 10^{-8}$, and the running of the scalar spectral index, $7 \times 10^{-10} \lesssim |dn_s/d\ln k| \lesssim 10^{-3}$, are found within Planck's data bounds.
+The supersymmetric realization of new inflation is discussed for GUTs based on $SU(5)$ and $FSU(5) \equiv SU(5)\times U(1)$ gauge groups.
+As introduced in \cite{Senoguz:2004ky}, this class of new inflation models basically utilizes the framework of $R$-symmetric SUSY hybrid inflation model with additional $Z_n$ symmetry.
+The SM gauge singlet component of GUT Higgs field plays the role of inflaton in these models.
+The monopole problem of $SU(5)$ model is naturally resolved.
+The realization of light neutrino masses and the reheating with leptogenesis both are easily incorporated in the minimal $SU(5)$ model.
+The issue of gauge coupling unification with the appearance of massless fields in $R$-symmetric $SU(5)$ model is tackled with additional vectorlike families.
+The doublet-triplet splitting is naturally achieved in $FSU(5)$ model whereas a fine-tuned solution is assumed in case of $SU(5)$ model.
+The key role played by the $U(1)_R \times Z_n$ symmetry in suppressing the various fast proton decay operators is highlighted for both models.
+The proton decay is found to proceed via dimension six operators with a lifetime of order $10^{36}$ years for the dominant decay channel, $p \rightarrow e^+ \pi^0$.
+A related issue of generating light neutrino masses and the reheating with successful leptogenesis in $FSU(5)$ is also discussed with possible solutions.
+The predictions of the various inflationary parameters are compared with the recent Planck data bounds on the scalar spectral index, $n_s$.
+The predicted ranges of the tensor to scalar ratio, $10^{-12} \lesssim r \lesssim 10^{-8}$, the running of the scalar spectral index, $7 \times 10^{-10} \lesssim |dn_s/d\ln k| \lesssim 10^{-3}$, and the reheat temperature, $3 \times 10^{7}\text{ GeV }\lesssim T_r \lesssim 2 \times 10^{9}$ GeV, are found within Planck data bounds on $n_s$.